PlanIQ supports a number of industry-wide algorithms that you can apply to your datasets to make predictions.

 PlanIQ supports the following algorithms:

 Anaplan AutoML chooses the best algorithm for your forecast, based on the properties in your dataset.
-Anaplan AutoML executes all Amazon Forecast algorithms.
+Anaplan AutoML applies all types of Amazon Forecast algorithms.
 This includes the different variants of DeepAR+ with different hyper parameter configurations.

-PlanIQ compares MAPE (mean absolute scaled error) results for every individual item for every algorithm that is executed.
-It then chooses the algorithm that provides the best MAPE result for the majority of the items.
+PlanIQ compares MASE (mean absolute scaled error) results for every individual item for every algorithm that is used.
+It then chooses the algorithm that provides the best MASE result for the majority of the items.
 This algorithm is used for the forecasts.

 To summarize, Anaplan AutoML chooses the algorithm that is the best for the majority of items in the data collection.
 This is rather than for every item in the data collection.